pantheon-systems/documentation/source/_docs/free-https.md

 ## Frequently Asked Questions

-### Does upgrading involve HTTPS interruption or downtime?
+### Does upgrading involve HTTPS interruptions or downtime?
 No, after you update your DNS records, traffic will gracefully switch over and involves no downtime or HTTPS interruption.

 **Caveat:** If after upgrading you add a new domain that is not already routed to Pantheon, then it will take 25 minutes to an hour for HTTPS to be ready for that new domain.
 Pre-provisioning HTTPS for new domains is planned after early access, with the full release.